 Allison began working on conflict resolution at the University for Peace in Costa Rica, where she developed peacebuilding toolkits and supported initiatives in Central Asia and Africa.
 She has served in leadership positions at several New York City-based nonprofits and has extensive experience designing and delivering trainings for a broad range of organizations.

-Melissa Appleton, Manager of Mediator Education
+Melissa Appleton, Program Manager

 Rusa Fischer, Case Manager, Manhattan